Let’s take a look at why corporations are switching from corporate intranets to learning management systems.

 4. Streamline employee onboarding

 Company intranets are not built for remote onboarding or automation workflows to speed up the process of bringing new employees into the organization.
-Most of the time the only onboarding steps within a corporate intranet is reading through a giant list of documents.
+Most of the time the only onboarding step within a corporate intranet is reading through a giant list of documents.

 Your learning system can provide new hires with welcome packs, important videos, assessments, and initial training courses.
 This frees up valuable time for your human resources department to improve processes and bring in new employees quicker.